Select Page

 The cause can also be jewellery that is irritating due to size, style or material, excess moisture (specially behind earlobes) or improper aftercare.

 Carefully read all the aftercare instructions to ensure you are not missing anything.
-It is very important to find and address the source of the irritation, otherwise the bumps will not go away.
+It is very important to find and address the source of the irritation, otherwise the bumps will not go away; they could become permanent.

 Please note, there is no topical solution that will help you get rid of them.
 Things like aspirin paste, tea tree oil, peroxide etc will likely make things worse.